-Set Up Technology Needs Get prepared for this virtual semester by downloading and testing out all the technology offerings!
+Set Up Technology Needs Get prepared for this semester by downloading and testing out all the technology offerings!
 From Zoom, Cougar Courses, Microsoft Teams and the whole office suite, you will have everything you need just a click away!

 Get Ready for Learning Start off your academic life at CSUSM Cougar ready!
 Be sure to attend class, its more important than ever to be present.

 Finalize class scheduleIf you can, finalize your class schedule before the start of the semester.
 Take note of the instructions on this page for 'crashing' or adding a class during the first two weeks of school.
 Remember Academic Advising offers drop in advising the first 2 weeks of the semester

-Get Organized Add your class times to a planner or your CSUSM email calendar via Gmail.
+Get Organized Add your class times to a planner or your CSUSM email calendar via Outlook.
 Plan out when you will complete asynchronous (on your own time) classes and write in all due dates and reading assignments.
 Tip for success- set up reminders a few days prior to each assignments due date so you never miss a thing!